rossPatton/consensus/README.md

 # Consensus
 Consens.us is currently a free meetings platform for the left.
 The hope is to grow into a centralized meetup/loomio/whatever replacement, a central home for your union, working group, collective, cooperative, or whatever.

 I work on this in my spare time for free.
-I'd very much like to make this a viable job for myself, so that I can work on this part or even full time and potentially grow this into a cooperatively run business.

-To that end I'm interested in any funding help or support you can give!
+I'd very much like to at least break even on hosting though, so I'm interested in any funding help or support you can give!

 # First Time
 Run 3 commands in order to get the dev server running: